-For systems tested using the diversion time (instead of the 30 minutes), the average peak temperature is determined by using the collected data that is between 2 minutes after discharging the agent and the diversion time.
+For systems tested using the diversion time (instead of the 30 minutes), the average peak temperature is determined by using the collected data that is between 2 minutes after the activation of the suppression system up to the maximum diversion time being tested.
 The average of the five test peak temperatures shall not exceed the values presented in table 1.
-For the peak area under the time-temperature curve, the 2- to 28-minute boundaries and criteria apply.
+For the area under the time-temperature curve, the 2- to 30-minute boundaries and criteria apply.

 Five tests must be conducted for each scenario.
-The peak temperature and area under the timetemperature curve must be determined for each test.
+The peak temperature and area under the time-temperature curve must be determined for each test.
 The five test peaks shall be averaged and compared to the acceptance criteria values (pass/fail).
 To pass the MPS tests, the average of the new agent performance values shall be equal or less than the acceptance criteria values provided in table 1.
 Table 1 summarizes the acceptance criteria for the four fire tests.